 When is the best time for me to submit my application?

-For long-term programs it's best to apply at least four months before you'd like to start, since the visa process can take awhile.
-Lots of host families seek au pairs who can start at the beginning of their school year in late August or September, but we're happy to work on getting you matched at any time.
+Apply at least four months before you’d like to start, since the visa process can take awhile.
+Lots of host families seek au pairs who can start at the beginning of their school year in late August or September and stay through the end of June, but we’re happy to work on getting you matched at any time.

 What kind of child care-related experience is needed to apply?

 Your child care experience can include any kind of work where you’ve been responsible for children.
 This can include:

 - Working as a camp counselor